blackfireio/player/docs/assertions.rst

         $result = $player->run($scenario);

-By default, all requests are profiled via Blackfire, you can disable it for some requests by calling ``blackfire(false)``.
+By default, the last step and all steps with assertions or a samples count defined are profiled via Blackfire.
+You can override this behavior for some requests by calling ``blackfire(false)`` or ``blackfire(true)``.

 You can easily access the Blackfire Report via the Result returned by ``run()``: